Sylvexia/personal_research/10-29 Personal Research.md

 			- So far all our custom pass `--convert-arith-to-posit-func` is tested here.
 		- `onnx-mlir`:
 			- Main tool, for consuming the `.onnx` model and output the `.so` model.
-			- Our current goal is put our `--convert-arith-to-posit-func` to this and run without any issue.
+			- Our current goal is port our `--convert-arith-to-posit-func` to this and run without any issue.
+	- Summarize:
+		- For our current goal, is to put our custom pass into whole project, and be able to run MNIST model inference end-to-end.

 No issue:
 `./onnx-mlir-opt --convert-arith-to-posit-func='n-bits=8 es-val=0' /home/sylvex/onnx-mlir/src/Conversion/ArithToPositFunc/test_krnl.mlir`